syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 #### Customize LoadMoreView

-SfDataGrid also allows you to customize the load more view based on your requirements.
+**SfDataGrid** also allows you to customize the load more view based on your requirements.
 To do this you need to write your custom LoadMoreView class inheriting from the LoadMoreView and perform the LoadMoreOperation based on your requirement.
-The following code example illustrates how to customize the LoadMoreView in SfDataGrid.
+The following code example illustrates how to customize the LoadMoreView in **SfDataGrid**.
 {% highlight c# %}
 public class CustomLoadMoreView : LoadMoreView
 {